Saturday Night Country

 Saturday Night Country is a weekly Australian country music radio program.
-It is produced by the Australian Broadcasting Corporation and broadcast from 10:05 pm (in each local time zone) on Saturday nights.
+It is produced by the Australian Broadcasting Corporation and broadcast from 9:05 pm (Australian Eastern Time) on Saturday nights.
 The current host is the country singer Beccy Cole.

 History

 Felicity Urquhart hosted the show from March 2010 until December 2020.
 She took over the program from original host John Nutting who had hosted Saturday Night Country from the ABC North Queensland studios in Townsville, Queensland since its debut in 1993.
 During a temporary period of absence between 2013 and 2015, Catherine Britt filled in for Urquhart.

 Nutting has explained that the program was launched during a period when the ABC was experiencing criticism for being too city-centric.
 He suggested a two-hour national country music program be broadcast from 4QN, the regional ABC station in Townsville, as a way to counteract accusations of the ABC focusing too much on capital cities.
 Nutting described the program's late Saturday night timeslot as a "bit of a dead spot" but the show quickly attracted a large following and was extended to a four-hour program.

 Saturday Night Country broadcasts on regional ABC Local Radio stations and digital station ABC Country.
+The first hour of the show also commenced airing on ABC Local stations in state capital cities from 3 February 2024.
 The program is also streamed on the show's website.

 Until January 2017, Saturday Night Country was also broadcast on the ABC's metropolitan AM radio stations in state capital cities, but in late 2016 the ABC decided to replace the AM program in those markets with a Saturday night edition of Nightlife.

-Saturday Night Country continues to be available to listeners in the major metropolitan markets via ABC Country on DAB digital radio and on the ABC’s online streaming platforms.
+The entire Saturday Night Country show continues to be available to listeners in the major metropolitan markets via ABC Country on DAB digital radio and on the ABC’s online streaming platforms.
+On 3 February 2024 the first hour of SNC re-commenced airing on the ABC's metropolitan AM and DAB stations.

 After 500 shows and more than 2,000 hours of programming, Felicity Urquhart signed off as host of Saturday Night Country.
 Her last show was on 26 December 2020.